sajithdil/icemaze/README.md

 [Ice Path](http://bulbapedia.bulbagarden.net/wiki/Ice_Path)
 of Pokémon Gold and Silver.

-I remember being 11 years old and feeling impressed with this new kind of puzzle.
+I remember at 11 years old feeling impressed with this new kind of puzzle.
 Regular mazes no longer seemed so interesting.
 My Nan and I often made puzzles for one another when I visited, and I wanted to introduce her to the ice path.
 But my ice mazes weren't clever enough.
 Either a maze had too many